-Trojan Safety 101 is an American Video Association Gold Award winning video presentation highlighting some of the major safety issues that can arise on a college campus.
-DPS uses this nine-minute short film to raise awareness during new student orientations.
+This safety video presentation highlights some of the major safety issues that can arise on a college campus.
+DPS uses this seven-minute short film to raise awareness during new student orientations.
 For more information on educational programming, visit the DPS website at: https://dps.usc.edu/.